-Libby’s Pumpkin Patch is unique because the farm prides itself on using only natural growing practices.
-The three-acre pumpkin patch in Albany in Meigs County has a wide variety of pumpkins from the mini decorative kind to the large 30-pound carving variety.
+Libby’s Pumpkin Patch prides itself on using only natural growing practices.
+The three-acre pumpkin patch in Albany in Meigs County has a wide variety of pumpkins, from the mini decorative kind to the large 30-pound carving variety.
 Libby’s has some creative fall elements on the farm like hay bale figures decorated like animals and cartoon characters, pumpkin carving stations and homemade pumpkin ice cream.

-A visit to Way Farms in Waverly is an authentic farm experience where you can get an education about the importance of knowing where your food comes from along with your trip to the field to pick a pumpkin.
-The family-owned farm takes extra care to make visitors looking for a great fall harvest experience walk away with an appreciation for the farming industry.
+A visit to Way Farms in Waverly is an authentic farm experience where you can learn about the importance of knowing where your food comes from while on your trip to the field to pick a pumpkin.
+The family-owned farm takes extra care to make sure visitors looking for a great fall harvest experience walk away with an appreciation for the farming industry.
 During your visit, pick up a jar of raw honey straight from the beehives.

 Knapp Family Farm

-The Knapp Family Farm is small farm located in Franklin Furnace, Ohio is a charming way to pick a fall pumpkin and support the local farmers in the state.
+The Knapp Family Farm, a small farm located in Franklin Furnace, Ohio, is a charming way to pick a fall pumpkin and support the local farmers in the state.
 Take a walk on the farmstead and fill a basket with fancy gourds for fall decorating.

 Head out to the field at McMonigle Farms in Middletown where rows of large pumpkins await you.
 The farm caters to the fall excitement with a pumpkin fest that includes hayrides, a straw maze, farm animals and an array of homemade treats using seasonal ingredients.
 This farm specifically caters to families with young children with family-friendly activities.